- This event has passed.

-Palm Sundays: 2nd Annual Gospel in the Gardens
+Palm Sundays: 4th Annual Jazz & Gospel in the Gardens

 Troy Anderson got his first taste for music while growing up in a Bahamian family filled with musicians.
 At the age of 10, he began playing the trumpet and went on to perform in the Florida Sunshine Band and the Gospel Sounds before being introduced to the world of the drum and bugle corps in school.
-A later stint with the Florida Vanguards taught him how to be an effective lead soprano soloist while performing in front of thousands of screaming fans.
-Subsequent tours with the famous Bayonne Bridgemen Drum & Bugle Corps helped hone his showmanship skills.
+A later stint with the Florida Vanguards taught him how to be an effective lead soprano soloist, and subsequent tours with the famous Bayonne Bridgemen Drum & Bugle Corps helped hone his showmanship skills.

 Anderson first fell in love with the music of Louis “Satchmo” Armstrong while playing with the 2nd AD Jazz Band in Germany where he was stationed as a paratrooper.
 Following one such performance for high-ranking officials, the Command Sergeant Major of the U.S Army asked Anderson to put together a show of nothing but Armstrong’s greatest hits.
 Anderson was known throughout Germany for playing like Satchmo but singing like him was a different story.
 Practice, however, made perfect and he soon managed to replicate Armstrong’s trademark growl with stirring accuracy.